|See our Frequently Asked Questions page for more information|

 Immediate payments to signing states to help fund consumer protection and state foreclosure protection efforts.

 First ever nationwide reforms to servicing standards; something that no other federal or state agency had previously been able to achieve.
-These servicing standards require single point of contact, adequate staffing levels and training, better communication with borrowers, and appropriate standards for executing documents in foreclosure cases, ending improper fees, and ending dual-track foreclosures for many loans.
+These servicing standards require single point of contact, adequate staffing levels and training, better communication with borrowers, appropriate standards for executing documents in foreclosure cases, ending improper fees, and ending dual-track foreclosures for many loans.

 State AG oversight of national banks for the first time.